fieldtrip/website/development/testing.md

 For test scripts that do read data from disk, data files must be present on the DCCN central storage.
 There are two types of test data: private and public.

-Private test data is stored in the directory `/home/common/matlab/fieldtrip/data/test`, which on the DCCN Windows desktops is available on `H:\common\matlab\fieldtrip\data\test`.
+Private test data is stored in the directory `/project/3031000.02/test`, which on the DCCN Windows desktops is available on `P:\3031000.02\test`.
 This is only available to users inside the DCCN.

-Public test data is stored in the directory `/home/common/matlab/fieldtrip/data/ftp`, which on the Donders Windows desktops is available on `H:\common\matlab\fieldtrip\data\ftp`.
+Public test data is stored in the directory `/project/3031000.02/external/download`, which on the DCCN Windows desktops is available on `P:\3031000.02\external\download`.
 This data is also available from the [download server](https://download.fieldtriptoolbox.org/).

 {% include markup/skyblue %}
-Note that test scripts that depend on public data or that do not require any data can be executed by everyone.
-If needed, the **[dccnpath](/reference/utilities/dccnpath)** function will download the public data automatically.
+Note that test scripts that do not require any data or those that depend on public data can be executed by everyone.
+If needed, the **[dccnpath](/reference/utilities/dccnpath)** function will download public data automatically.
 {% include markup/end %}